 Connected TV and precision geofencing

 Midsize companies don’t always have the budget to advertise on major television networks.
-Connected TV makes it possible for people without big screen budgets to advertise on popular streaming devices through connected TV and over the top devices.
+Connected TV makes it possible for people without big screen budgets to advertise on popular streaming devices through connected TV and over-the-top devices.
 When advertisers combine OTT advertising with the precision of geofencing, they target consumers in a precise area.

-The number of “cord-cutters” and “cord never” in the United States is increasing.
+The number of “cord-cutters” and “cord nevers” in the United States is increasing.
 An estimated 63 million people are now only reachable through connected TV and other digital channels.
 OTT advertising and connected TV advertising gives enterprises a programmatic advertising platform.
-This platform is designed to engage digital TV streamers with the precision you’ve become accustomed to on your digital campaigns.
+This platform is designed to engage digital TV streamers with the precision you’ve become accustomed to with your digital campaigns.
 Programmatic advertising means highly specified ad targeting based on demographics, offline behaviors, in-market audiences, and of course, geofencing.

 Here’s how you can benefit from an OTT advertising geofencing campaign